 How Much Does it Cost to Hire a Personal Injury Lawyer?

-Most personal injury lawyers work on a contingency-fee-basis — including Hawk Law Group.
+Most personal injury attorneys work on a contingency-fee-basis — including Hawk Law Group.
 Attorneys use contingency fees to make their legal services more accessible to vulnerable accident victims, who are likely already struggling financially due to medical expenses and lost income.

 In a contingency fee agreement, you only pay attorney’s fees if your attorney recovers compensation for your claim.
 If your attorney is successful, they will take a pre-agreed-upon percentage of your total settlement or verdict — usually between 33% and 40%.